-Severe Thunderstorm Watch for Waikato, Coromandel
+Severe thunderstorm watch for Waikato, Coromandel

 MetService said thunderstorms were expected to develop about northern regions of the North Island this afternoon and continue into the evening, producing heavy rain and hail.

-“However, in areas of Auckland, Waikato, Coromandel Peninsula, and Bay of Plenty west of Rotorua, there is a moderate risk that some of the thunderstorms could become severe, producing localised downpours of 25 to 45 mm/h.”
+“However, in areas of Auckland, Waikato, Coromandel Peninsula, and Bay of Plenty west of Rotorua, there is a moderate risk that some of the thunderstorms could become severe, producing localised downpours of 25-45 millimetres an hour.”

 “Driving conditions will also be hazardous with surface flooding and poor visibility in heavy rain.”

-MetService said if a Severe Thunderstorm was detected, a Red Thunderstorm Warning would be issued.
+MetService said if a severe thunderstorm were detected, a red thunderstorm warning would be issued.

 Stay up to date with the Waikato Herald